nightroman/FarNet/trunk/FarNet/Readme.txt

 PROBLEM
-x86 Far on x64 machines: in rare cases not trivial .NET plugins cannot load because x86 Far disables WOW64 redirection (normally needed for loading).
+x86 Far on x64 machines: in rare cases not trivial .NET modules cannot load because x86 Far disables WOW64 redirection (normally needed for loading).

 SOLUTION
 Theoretically the best way to avoid this problem is to use x64 Far and FarNet on x64 machines.
 Unfortunately it is not always possible in practice: plugins